rcc-uchicago/user-guide/README.md

 ## Current Objective

-Migrate all content from current site (see link B), source located at /project2/rcc/public_html/midway2, to user guide 2.0, link A, repository rcc-user-guide, located on midway2 at /project2/rcc/public_html/rcc-user-guide
+Migrate all content from current site, source located at /project2/rcc/public_html/midway2, to user guide 2.0: repository `user-guide`, located at https://github.com/rcc-uchicago/user-guide

 Things to keep in mind:
-- we are focusing just on the midway2/3 section of new user guide for now--other systems will come later
+- We are focusing just on the midway2/3 section of new user guide for now--other systems will come later
-- objective is to optimize organization of pages/distribution of content
+- The objective is to optimize organization of pages/distribution of content
-- priority is migration of content at this point, not extensive re-rewriting within pages
+- Priority is migration of content at this point, not extensive re-rewriting within pages
-- content can be moved from one page to another, and page names/section titles can (and should) be changed
+- Content can be moved from one page to another, and page names/section titles can (and should) be changed
-- broken tables/formatting should be fixed
+- Broken tables/formatting should be fixed
-- please note 1) any content/sections that should be heavily revised 2) differences between midway2 and 3--if we have time, we will add tabs to differentiate between the two
+- Please make note of 1) any content/sections that should be heavily revised 2) differences between midway2 and 3--if we have time, we will add tabs to differentiate between the two